 “Now if you walk before Me as your father David walked, in integrity of heart and in uprightness, to do according to all that I have commanded you, and if you keep My statutes and My judgments, then I will establish the throne of your kingdom over Israel forever, as I promised David your father, saying, ‘You shall not fail to have a man on the throne of Israel.’“ – 1 Kings 9:4-5

 Hey, friends!
-I hope that you are doing well and braving through the pandemic.
+I hope that you are doing well.
 Thank you for reading and showing me love and support.
 I love you back!
 And as always, I appreciate you!

-Friends, God is so not like us.
+God is so not like us.
 How true is the scripture that says that His thoughts are not our thoughts, nor our ways His ways (Isaiah 55:8).
-As humans, we can be quick to judge others based off one act in their lives.
-It can be easy to label a person for some thing or things that they’ve committed.
+As humans, we can be quick to judge others based on one act in their lives.
+It can be easy to label a person for something or things that they’ve committed.
 We even, at times, find it hard to forgive ourselves for mistakes we’ve made.
 But, God is not like that.

 Remember King David who committed adultery with Bathsheba and had her husband killed?
 Guess what God said about him after he had died.
 He exclaimed to Solomon that his father David “walked in integrity of heart and uprightness” (1King 9:4).
 Yes, that’s what He said.
 You see, committing adultery with Bathsheba and killing Uriah her husband was an obstacle on David’s journey with the Lord.
 And it was a grievous sin, too; David paid the consequences for his sin and lost the child that he had made with Bathsheba.
 Yet, he repented.
 And David continued to walk with God in integrity of heart and uprightness.